Papillon (Hitomi Shimatani album)

 Papillon is the first studio album from Japanese singer Hitomi Shimatani.
-It was released on June 27, 2001, and hit #7 on the Oricon charts.
+It was released on June 27, 2001, and hit #7 on the Oricon Albums Chart.
 Since then, it was last recorded as having sold around 147,030 copies.

 The title track is a Japanese-language cover of "Doesn't Really Matter", a hit single by American singer Janet Jackson.